siemdejong/libvips/ZARR_V3_UNSUPPORTED_FEATURES.md

 ### Array → Bytes Codecs

 #### Supported
-- ✅ `bytes` - Converts array to bytes with configurable endianness (currently fixed to `little`)
+- ✅ `bytes` - Converts array to bytes with configurable endianness (little, big, native)

 #### Not Supported
-- ❌ Configurable endianness (currently hardcoded to little-endian)
 - ❌ `sharding_indexed` as standalone array→bytes codec (only used internally when sharding is enabled)

 ### Bytes → Bytes Codecs